Mini-split heat pumps are an efficient, convenient, and highly effective way to heat and cool your home or office.

 Why Does My Mini-Split Keep Shutting Off?

 Other problems are easier to identify.
-Let’s look at a couple of these now.
+Check these first and then call a professional

 Poor Thermostat Location